benjipeng/learn-git/1. InstallAndConfig/readme.md

 ### Use NerdFonts
 [Nerd Fonts](https://www.nerdfonts.com) are iconic fonts for developers, download your favorite font and use it in PowerShell....<br>
 And [Check This](https://github.com/joonro/Get-ChildItemColor) to have your `ls` command has colorful returns.<br>
-In the end, with some other tweakings, your PowerShell could look like
+In the end, with some other tweakings, your PowerShell could look like<br>
 <img src="./src/final-terminal.png" width="650">

 ## Mac User